Elements of a Darien Domestic Violence Charge

 When a protective order is put in place to protect a co-parent, the other parent still has custody and visitation rights for the child.
 However, they cannot go home to pick the child up, they cannot speak to the other parent in terms of parenting, but they still have rights and visitation to the child.

-There are many benefits to having a Darien domestic violence lawyer.
+There are many benefits to having a domestic violence attorney.
 The first benefit is when a protective order is put in place, an attorney can try to argue against the protective order as much as possible.
 Sometimes this means that the protective order will be lowered.

 If a person is arrested and a full no contact protective order is put in place, the person’s attorney can go to court the next day and argue that the protective order should be lowered to allow the defendant to go home.
 If the judge is not willing to modify the protective order at the time of arraignment, an attorney can file a motion to modify the protective order at any time during the criminal case.

-The other benefit of having an attorney represent a defendant in a Darien domestic violence case is that a defendant might be eligible for a court diversionary program if their attorney makes a compelling argument to the judge about why the defendant should be granted the program.
+The other benefit of having an attorney represent a defendant in a domestic violence case is that a defendant might be eligible for a court diversionary program if their attorney makes a compelling argument to the judge about why the defendant should be granted the program.
 When someone is allowed to get into a diversionary program, they have the opportunity to complete classes and have their case dismissed once the classes are finished.
-If you have been charged with domestic violence, contact a Darien domestic violence lawyer who can defend you.
+Contact a an attorney who can defend you and help you understand the elements of a Darien domestic violence charge.